neil323423/waves/Security.md

 ## Best Practices

-- Always use the latest supported version of Waves.
+- Always ensure you’re using the latest supported version of Waves for optimal performance.

+## Why?

+Hosting multiple versions of Waves can codt a lot and i do **NOT** have the money for that.
+If you want a old version of Waves you can self host.

 ## Support